-Compared with the Act, the Amendment which entered into force on 1 June 2017 extended its original scope.
+Compared with the Act, Amendment no. 1 which entered into force on 1 June 2017 extended its original scope.

 Currently, group proceedings may be used to examine the following categories of cases:

-- cases for claims on the grounds of liability for damage caused by hazardous products – this type of liability is governed by the Civil Code (see: Articles 4491-44910of the Civil Code).
-It concerns liability for damages caused to consumers in result of a failure to guarantee safe use of a given product.
+- cases for claims on the grounds of liability for damage caused by hazardous products – this type of liability is governed by the Civil Code (see: Articles 4491-44910 Civil Code).
+It concerns liability for damages caused to consumers in result of a failure to guarantee the safe use of a given product.
 Such liability lies in principle with the manufacturer of the product.
-For example, in group proceedings one may request ascertainment of the manufacturer’s liability for damages resulting from use of harmful medication or a defective and dangerous car engine.
+For example, in group proceedings one may request the ascertainment of the manufacturer’s liability for damages resulting from the use of harmful medication or a defective and dangerous car engine;

-- cases for claims on the grounds of liability for damages inflicted by tort – the issue of tort (the so-called “tort liability”) are governed mainly by the provisions of the Civil Code (Articles 415-44911of the Civil Code).
+- cases for claims on the grounds of liability for damages inflicted by tort – the issue of tort (the so-called “tort liability”) are governed mainly by the provisions of the Civil Code (Articles 415-44911 Civil Code).
 Generally speaking, a tort is a wrongful and usually a culpable action of a given person or entity that caused damage to another entity.
-The Civil Code provides for a range of unlawful activities (see especially: Articles 415-441 of the Civil Code), that possess various preconditions.
-Tort liability can, for example, be caused by both an unlawful exercise of public authority and a road traffic accident.
+The Civil Code provides for a range of unlawful activities (see especially: Articles 415-441 Civil Code), that possess various preconditions.
+Tort liability can, for example, be caused by both an unlawful exercise of public authority and a road traffic accident;

-- cases for claims on the grounds of unjust enrichment – the institution of unjust enrichment is regulated by provisions of Article 405-414 CC.
+- cases for claims on the grounds of unjust enrichment – the institution of unjust enrichment is regulated by provisions of Article 405-414 Civil Code.
 Unjust enrichment occurs when a specific entity (the enriched) without legal grounds (in the form of a legal standard, decision of a state authority body, or an act in law, especially an agreement, obtains a material gain at the expense of another party (the impoverished).
-This category of cases also includes cases of ‘undue performance’ occurring mainly in situations where a party delivering the performance acted on the grounds of an agreement which turned out to have been invalid;
+This category of cases also includes cases of “undue performance” occurring mainly in situations where a party delivering the performance acted on the grounds of an agreement which turned out to have been invalid;

-- Cases for claims on the grounds of consumer protection – as regards consumer protection cases, group proceedings are admissible in all cases of this type, regardless of the object of claim criterion; these may in particular be cases arising against entrepreneur’s use in their contacts with clients of the so-called abusive contractual clauses (see: Article 3851-3853 CC) or unfair market practices (see: the Act of 12 August 2007 on combating unfair market practices).
+- cases for claims on the grounds of consumer protection – as regards consumer protection cases, group proceedings are admissible in all cases of this type, regardless of the object of claim criterion; these may in particular be cases arising against entrepreneur’s use in their contacts with clients of the so-called abusive contractual clauses (see: Article 3851-3853 Civil Code) or unfair market practices (see: the Act of 12 August 2007 on Combating Unfair Market Practices).

 In terms of principle group proceedings may not be used to pursue claims arising against violation of personal rights.

-This exclusion does not pertain to (after the changes introduced by the Amending Act) a possibility of pursuing claims in group proceedings arising from a bodily injury or causing a health disturbance, including claims to which the closest members of the family of the injured party who died as a result of the bodily injury or a health disturbance are entitled to.
-However, in the case of this category of claims, pursuing cash claims in group proceedings is limited to demanding the establishment of the defendant’s liability.go back
+This exclusion does not pertain to (after the changes introduced by Amendment no. 1) a possibility of pursuing claims in group proceedings arising from a bodily injury or causing a health disturbance, including claims to which the closest members of the family of the injured party who died as a result of bodily injury or a health disturbance are entitled to.
+However, in the case of this category of claims, pursuing cash claims in group proceedings is limited to demanding the establishment of the defendant’s liability.